bythepixel/.github/pull_request_template.md

 Related task: [link to clickup]

-# Bug context and root cause
-- Link to bug tracker, ex: Sentry.
-- What caused the bug.

-# What changed?
+# Fixes, Changes, Additions, Removals (What)
 - What was changed from a technical perspective?
 Avoid being redundant with ClickUp task.

-# What is the reasoning for your implementation?
+# Implementation Reasoning (Why)
 - Why did you implement things the way that you did?

-# Screenshot(s)
+# Impacted Areas (Where)
-- Example of what the feature looks like.
+- Highlight areas of code that are impacted, especially things that may not be obvious.
+- Call out how code may impact other devs working on the project.
+- Related branches/pull requests.

-# Additional steps to take
+# Additional Steps (How, When)
 - Database migrations.
 - Console commands.
 - Team or client follow up.
 - Dependency management commands.

-# Areas of Impact
+# Screenshot(s)
-- Highlight areas of code that are impacted, especially things that may not be obvious.
-- Call out how code may impact other devs working on the project.
-- Related branches/pull requests.
+- Example of what the feature looks like.